martinlindhe/core3/doc/HttpStatusCodes.md

 200 - OK
-304 - Not Modified (by apache?
+304 - Not Modified (when serving cached files, like compiled scss)

 400 - Bad Request  (api with bad/missing parameters)
 401 - Unauthorized (for session)